DevShakti78/portfolio/README.md

 ## Bugs

--   Image caption has a text spin animation desktop view, however the text that is supposed to animate does not show on the mobile view (note: I have now added a function to remove the image caption completely from mobile view)
+-   Image caption has a text spin animation on desktop view, however the text that is supposed to animate does not show up on the mobile view (note: I have now added a function to remove the image caption completely from mobile view)
--   Page is slow to fully render on the initial visit, most sections load fairly fast but the projects section takes a bit more time (although this shouldn't be an issue as it will have loaded by the time the user gets to that section)
+-   Page is slow to fully render on the initial visit, most sections load fairly quickly but the projects section takes a bit more time (although this shouldn't be an issue as it will have loaded by the time the user gets to that section)